logeast/figma-uml-widget/README.md

 - 🗄️ Copy table markup language quickly
 - 🗄️ Connector every rows to other table or rows, it is too head to realize, I'm so sorry...

----

 <img src="res/cover.png" alt="screenshot" width="100%">

-## Why?

-To modelize relational database directly in Figjam.

 ## Feedback